The bronchial tubes extend from the trachea and end in the lungs’ alveoli.

 This can deteriorate the disposal of the waste product, carbon dioxide, and the oxygenation of the blood.

 Most people diagnosed with this condition are 45 years old or older, although all people can develop it.

 The most characteristic signs and symptoms of the disease include:

-- Cough and the production of secretions ( sputum ): these symptoms are usually maintained for 3 months, for 2 years and are present daily.
-The secretion may have a yellowish, greenish, transparent and even sometimes with blood spots.
+- Cough and the production of secretions ( sputum ): these symptoms are usually maintained for three months to 2 years and are present daily.
+The secretion may have yellowish, greenish, transparent, and sometimes blood spots.

-- The sibilantes: it is a noise or sharp sound produced by the respiratory tract when these are moderately obstructed.
+- The sibilants are noise or sharp sounds produced by the respiratory tract when they are moderately obstructed.

 Some other symptoms that may be present in chronic bronchitis are: